 A-level results day is here!

-Today’s the day when A-level learners up and down the country find out whether all their hard work has paid off, and what their next step in life will be.
+Over 200,000 students studying the qualifications up and down the country will today find out whether all their hard work has paid off, and what their next step in life will be.

 *** The live blog is now closed.
 Sorry if your pictures didn’t make it in – we’ve been inundated with stories and there simply hasn’t been time to add them all.
 We really appreciate you sending them and don’t forget to send them in next year.
 Congratulations to all the learners who got their results today and best of luck for the future.***